tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/README.md

 ## User functions
 If a user register their name or station name and optionally a user password (if required), they can do the follwoing:
 * Stop the clock by first selecting one of the predefined reasons.
-* Start the clock.
-Note only the user that stopped the clock, or an administrator, can start the clock again.
+* Restart the clock.
+Note only the user that stopped the clock, or an administrator, can restart the clock again.
 * Select to show your clock with maximized time.
 This is useful on standalone display.

 ## Administrator functions